ewaldc/My-Book-Live/kernel/patches/4.9/README.md

 # My-Book-Live kernel 4.9.x

+## Validated versions ##
+There is a reasonable chance these patches work with any 4.9.x version.
+However, practical experience has shown not every version is equally stable and/or performing.
+Following versions have validated as "excellent":
+* 4.9.33
+* 4.9.44
+* 4.9.77
+* 4.9.99
+* 4.9.119
+* 4.9.135

 ## What's included ##
 The latest version of the patches include:
 * sata driver with NCQ support (disabled by default since it provided no extra performance on 4.9)